anied/git-cheat-sheet/README.md

 > **NOTE**: Destructive history operations&mdash;such as squashing&mdash;are an _optional_ component of rebasing.
 There is nothing required or necessarily implied about squashing history when rebasing; rebasing is generally, by default, a non-destructive operation in which you can retain your original separate and discrete commits.

 When rebasing, it is wise to make use of a "rescue tag;" this is a tag generated at the tip of the branch _prior_ to starting the rebase operation that can be used as a point to reset to should any issue be encountered and the operation need to be undone.

-The whole process would look roughly like so:
+### Example Rebase Workflow

-### Setup
+#### Setup

 Make sure you have the latest versions of both the branch being rebased and the target branch onto which you will be rebasing: